-- receive discounts for Metlink-run public transport and the cable car, some movie theatres, and restaurants).
+- receive discounts for Metlink-run public transport and the cable car, and at some movie theatres and restaurants.

-Your first student ID card is free, but there is a $21 fee for replacing lost or damaged card, unless one of the circumstances listed below applies.
+Your first student ID card is free.
+We will charge you a $21 fee for replacing a lost or damaged card, unless one of the circumstances listed below applies.
 The card replacement fee is non-refundable.

-An exception to the replacement fee may be made under the following circumstances:
+We won’t charge you a replacement fee under the following circumstances:

-- Your wallet/ID card has been stolen and you can provide a police report.
+- Your ID card has been stolen and you can provide a police report.

-- You have had a gap in study of two or more years.
+- You have had a gap in your studies of two or more years.

-- You have changed qualification (and have not had a card issued for that qualification).
+- You have changed qualification (and have not already had a card issued for the new qualification).

-- You have had an official name change processed and need a card with your new name.
+- Your official name change has been processed and you need a card with your new name.

-All other exceptions to the replacement fee must be approved by the Enrolment Manager.
+All other requests for exceptions to the fee need to be approved by the Admissions and Enrolments manager.

 If you have an active suspension you will lose access.